Usage accounting

 Where to read it

-- Transaction detail page — full record, accessed by clicking a row
+- Transaction detail page — the full record for a single request,

-GET /api/v1/generation/{id}returns the same record as JSON.
-Useful for programmatic queries, reconciliation, or piping into your own data warehouse. - Export — Dashboard → Recent transactions → Export produces a CSV of the filtered range, capped at 50,000 rows per export.
+referenceId). - Export — Dashboard → Recent transactions → Export produces a CSV of the filtered range, capped at 50,000 rows per export.
+Use this for programmatic queries, reconciliation, or piping into your own data warehouse.

 Aggregates